umuhoza123/countries_interface/README.md

 # countries_interface

-This iinterface that fetch country in card from api and update ir
+This interface that fetch country in card from api and information and make search for specified country And region